qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_twi.rst

 Using the graphical modeler, that workflow can be put into a model, which will run all the necessary algorithms in a single run, thus simplifying the whole process and automating it.

 To start this lesson, we are going to calculate a parameter named Topographic Wetness Index.
-The algorithm that computes it is called *Topographic Wetness Index (TWI)*
+The algorithm that computes it is called *Topographic wetness index (twi)*

 .. image:: img/modeler_twi/twi.png